dimitrismallis/CAD-Assistant/README.md

 </p>

-Current release includes the CAD-Assistant framework implementation intergrated with FreeCAD and augmented with a 2D CAD sketch renderering tool.Evaluation is performed on the 2D partition of the SGP-Bench.
+This release includes the CAD-Assistant framework implementation intergrated with FreeCAD and augmented with a 2D CAD sketch renderering tool and a 3D solid recognizer tool.
+Evaluation is performed on both the 2D and 3D partition of the SGP-Bench.
 The code also allows for easy intergration of novel tools.
-More CAD-tool implementations and evaluation settings will be released.

 ## 🛠️ Installation